garrandall/popular-music-data/tracks/by-the-time-i-get-to-phoenix-the-mad-lads.md

 (Twelve o'clock)

-By the time I reach Oklahoma she'll be sleepin' (aaah) She'll turn softly and call my name so low (Julius, Bill, John, Phil) And I know she'll cry (I know she'll cry) to think I'm really leaving her (to think I'm leaving her) For time and time, I've tried to tell her so
+By the time I reach Oklahoma she'll be sleepin' (ah) She'll turn softly and call my name so low (Julius, Bill, John, Phil) And I know she'll cry (I know she'll cry) to think I'm really leaving her (to think I'm leaving her) For time and time, I've tried to tell her so